IntersectMBO/cardano-db-sync/doc/configuration.md

 Enables or disables data related to shelley: all certificates, withdrawals, and param proposals.
 Does not control `epoch_stake` and `rewards`, For this check `ledger`.
+This governs transaction-era certificates only; genesis-era stake and pool registrations are always inserted regardless of this setting.

 `shelley.enable`